German fortification of Guernsey: Defensive areas

 There were twelve Stützpunkt (Strongpoint) (SP) areas in Guernsey, such as Stützpunkt Rotenstein at Fort Hommet which comprised: 4x10.5 cm casemates, 2x 60 cm searchlights, an MG bunker, a 4.7 cm anti tank casemate, a tobruk pit mounted with a French tank turret, a type R633 bunker containing a M19 automatic mortar, and two other bunkers for personnel and storage as well as barbed wire, minefields, flamethrowers and trenches.
 A type R633 bunker took 845m³ of concrete and 40 tons of steel to build.

-Widerstandsnest (Resistance nest) (WN) formed a smaller defensive zone, filling in between SP's, and protecting specific points, like artillery batteries or a radar station.
+Widerstandsnest (Resistance nest) (WN) formed a smaller defensive zone, filling in between SPs, and protecting specific points, like artillery batteries or a radar station.
 With several concrete constructions, they were adapted to the circumstances, such as WN Grune Dune, which is at Rocquaine Bay, comprising two anti-tank gun casemates, a multi loophole steel turret bunker mounting several machine guns, a personnel bunker with a periscope, anti tank wall, observation position and small command bunker.
 Barbed wire and minefields would have protected the nest.

-Historic defence works, considered by the engineers to be of high quality construction and well placed were given concrete additions, Castle Cornet, Vale Castle, Fort Hommet and Bréhon Tower amongst them and would become SP's or WN's.
+Historic defence works, considered by the engineers to be of high quality construction and well placed were given concrete additions, Castle Cornet, Vale Castle, Fort Hommet and Bréhon Tower amongst them and would become SPs or WNs.

 Personnel shelters, such as a Type R621 shelter designed for a section of 10 men, had two concealed exits and a ringstellung or Tobruk pit were used in many locations, as were 5 cm and 8 cm mortars.
 Areas overlooked by cliffs had 1,000 roll bombs, 300 lb French shells, suspended on wires that could by cut, resulting in the bomb falling and when a second wire was pulled, detonating, normally at the base of the cliff.
 Anti glider poles were installed on potential landing sites.